 - Breaking anything (glass, chair, table, hearts)

 - Losing or damaging a ping pong ball

-In order to get a winner at the end of the Beer Olympics, it’s important that each game is scored based on the winning team, second and third.
-For a breakdown, Beer Is OK recommend using the following point distribution:
+In order to get a winner at the end of the beer Olympics, it’s important that each game is scored based on the winning team, second and third.
+For a breakdown, Beer Is OK recommends using the following point distribution:

 First: 5 points